-A. Any 4-H member who is enrolled in a clothing project during the current year may enter the Fashion Show.
+A. Any 4-H member entering a clothing exhibit during the current year may enter the Fashion Show.
 Exhibitors may model more than one outfit or garment, but each must be in a different class.
 Garments should be age appropriate.
+Garments containing inappropriate language or images will not be accepted.
 Both boys and girls are encouraged to enter.